 Boulder’s Just a Bunch of Hippies

 Tr…alse?
-We love our flower-power, hippy-dippy past — the Boulder CVB even has a pair of vintage VW Buses that serve as mobile visitor centers.
+We love our flower-power, hippy-dippy past — Visit Boulder even has a vintage VW bus that serves as a mobile visitor center.
 Hippie culture definitely thrived in Boulder in the 70s and that vibe is still around, but times change, and so do towns.
 Boulder’s now as much of a tech town and center for scientific research as it is a peace-sign-flashing hippy hub.
 Here are some of the top industries based in Boulder.

 This Is a Big City